Taylor rolls on tour: Slow drift of turbulent large-scale structures in flows with continuous symmetries: Abstract

 \section{Abstract}

-Turbulent flows exhibit wide ranges of time and length scales.
-Their small-scale dynamics is well understood, but less is known about the mechanisms governing the dynamics of large-scale coherent motions in the flow field.
-We perform direct numerical simulations of axisymmetric \TCF and show that beyond a critical domain size, the largest structures (turbulent Taylor rolls) undergo erratic drifts evolving on a viscous time scale.
-We estimate a diffusion coefficient for the drift and compare the dynamics to analogous motions in \RBC and Poiseuille flow.
-We argue that viscous processes govern the lateral displacement of large coherent structures in wall-bounded turbulent flows.
+In \RBC and \TCF cellular patterns emerge at the onset of instability and persist as large-scale coherent structures in the turbulent regime.
+Their long-term dynamics has been thoroughly characterised and modelled for the case of turbulent convection, whereas turbulent Taylor rolls have received much less attention.
+Here we present direct numerical simulations of axisymmetric \TCF and show a discontinuous phase-transition to spatio-temporal chaos as the system size increases.
+Beyond this transition, Taylor rolls suddenly undergo erratic drifts evolving on a very slow time scale.
+We estimate an effective diffusion coefficient for the drift and compare the dynamics to analogous motions in \RBC and Poiseuille flow, suggesting that this spontaneous diffusive displacement of large coherent structures is common among different types of wall-bounded turbulent flows.